mrbonsoir/mrbonsoir.github.io/about.md

 After my thesis I have been working as an applied scientist in one of the Fraunhofer Institutes in Berlin called [FOKUS][link-viscom].
 The topics were a mix of color correction, immersive display, medical imaging, computer vision, feature points tracking, machine learning-ish, human color perception, VR, image stitching, you name it.

 In the few startups in Berlin I worked on computer vision, AI, immersive content, image stitching and NLP projects.
-I can say my experiences in those environments weren't the best, but while moving back to Montreal (I did one year exchange for my master in 2000-2001) and joining yet another startup the experience was more fruitfull: at IRYStec I worked on perceptual display, color vision deficiency, display technologies and more.
+I can say my experiences in those working environments weren't the best, but while moving back to Montreal (I did one year exchange for my master in 2000-2001) and joining yet another startup the experience was more fruitfull: at IRYStec I worked on perceptual display, color vision deficiency, display technologies and more.

-The position I occupy at CAE is sharing aspects of what I was doing in Berlin at Fraunhofer, only here the team is much bigger and we do have several products.
+The position I have at CAE is sharing aspects of what I was doing in Berlin at Fraunhofer, only here the team is much bigger and we do have several products.

 ### **What else?**
 I like to believe that I'm not only an applied scientist and I try to maintain an art practise in parallel.
 Some of my visual art works can be seen on my [cargo website][link-cargocollective] or my [instagram][link-instagram].